 To adequately display this on the graph below, dotted lines instead of solid the college used from 2016 to 2017.

 Louisburg College tracks and reports the total number of enrolled students during each fall semester to the Integrated Postsecondary Education Data System (IPEDS).

 Louisburg College tracks successful completion rates by assessing courses where grades of A, B, C, D*, RA, RB, RC, and RP are earned ("R" indicates Remedial).
 The College utilizes a 10-point grading scale.

-*Note: While some courses allow for Ds to be counted as “successful,” when graduating from the College, courses with the grade of D will not be transferrable (as many institutions do not accept them).
-In order to represent the data in the graph below fairly, courses which are required of all students to graduate with a C or higher have Ds omitted as “success.”
-In other words, for the following years and courses, Ds do not count as a success toward the course completion rate.
+*Note: While the college counts some Ds as “successful” when graduating, courses with D’s will not be transferrable, as many institutions do not accept them.
+To represent the data in the graph below relatively, the college omitted its courses requiring a C or higher for graduation that have Ds.
+In other words, for the following years and college courses, the college did not count Ds as a success toward the course completion rate.

 2010-2012: ENG 111, ENG 112, ENG 230, MAT 105

 2013: ENG 111, ENG 112, ENG 230, MAT 104, MAT 105